Jaw Pain In Children: Causes, Symptoms And Treatment

 The treatment of jaw pain could vary depending on the severity of the condition.
 The following are the treatment options available for jaw pain in children.

 1. Pain management: If the pain is mild or the cause of the pain transient over a period, then the dentist or dental specialist may suggest pain management at home.
 Heat packs may be used to relax the pain, but make sure you are covering it with a cloth so that the child’s skin is not burnt.
-An ice pack wrapped in a towel or bag can also be applied on the jaw to reduce or treat the pain.
+An ice pack wrapped in a towel or bag can also be applied to the jaw to reduce or treat the pain.

 1. Medications: In some cases, doctors may prescribe medicines such as ibuprofen or acetaminophen to relax muscles or treat inflammation.
 Severe cases may require administering muscle relaxant medicines to ease jaw pain (14).